 You can role-play this with your children, as you pretend to be the person with different beliefs and they can practice listening and asking you questions.
 This step is important because when you listen to someone without judgement, they will begin to trust you.
 This means that when you do make a response, the other person will be more willing to listen!

-What do they believe?
+What do they believe about their faith?

 Once you have taught a child to listen and ask questions, they will be better able to accurately recall what the challenger has said.
 Then you can teach them to do some research on what they’ve heard.
 If it is a young child, they can come to you and ask about what has been said.
 If they are an older child, you can encourage them to do some research on their own.
 For example, if the challenger believes in reincarnation, the child can look up what this means.
 Sometimes you will have to go and do some research yourself in order to help your child understand.
 This is perfectly okay – the more you model it yourself, the better!